mzabani/diarios-oficiais/README.md

 ### 3. Simulating Production locally

 Docker images are built for Deployment purposes.
-You can run it all locally in a very similar fashion to what it's done in Production.
+You can run it all locally in a very similar fashion to what is done in Production.
 In order to do that, follow the instructions below:

 1. You'll need Docker configured and running.
 2. `make docker-all` to build all Docker images and load them with docker automatically.
-3. `make simul-prod` to kill applications which are running locally (such as postgres and pebble) and start all the containers right away.
+3. `make simul-prod` to stop applications which are running locally (such as postgres and pebble) and start all the containers right away.
 4. Go to `https://localhost/` in your Browser and ignore safety risks.
 5. After you stop `docker-compose`, postgres and pebble won't be started for you.
 I recommend typing `exit` and `make shell` again to restore the environment.